vivint/rothko/README.md

 ## In Elm

-- Check out ui/README.md for details on how that's set up.
 - Make sure to run elm-format on everything.
+I use `elm-format-0.18 0.7.0-exp`.

 ## Misc